ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 The default included check scans against AWS CIS 1.2.0 benchmark.
 It shows summarizes a lists of issues, and gives description of how to resolve the issue, it won't automatically fix it.

+The benefit compared to AWS security hub is that here you can stop the issue from being created before merge or deploy.
+While security hub would tell you after the resource already exists in AWS.

 ### Secret scanning

-Trivy can scan your code for secrets, it can scan for AWS access key, GCP service account, GitHub personal access token, GitLab personal access token, Slack access token, etc.
+Trivy can scan your code for secrets, because it's not like you have ever had a developer push your precious AWS access key.
+I really wonder why we suddenly have EC2s booting up with the biggest possible instance size and GPU's. it can scan for:

+* AWS access key
+* GCP service account
+* GitHub personal access token
+* GitLab personal access token
+* Slack access token
+* etc.

 It can do this either on the file system or inside a container image.

 ### Configuration issues

-Trivy can scan your configuration files like Dockerfiles, Kubernetes manifests, Terraform, CloudFormation, etc. against known configuration issues
+Trivy can scan your configuration files against known configuration issues it support files like:

+* Dockerfiles
+* Kubernetes manifests
+* Terraform
+* CloudFormation
+* etc.

 ### Custom policies

 For all the mentioned functionality custom policies can be written in Rego.
+Trivy uses defsec their cloud rules engine for Docker and Kubernetes and tfsec a static analysis scanner for terraform code, both of these rule engines are open-source.
+Under the hood they both use OPA.

 ## The Composer: Fugue